dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 :::

 Assume we want to trigger the sending of a greeting mail using a third party service which will handle the physical details for us and provide us with a unique identifier for the mail.
-With DBOS we can capture the response of such third party calls using a [Communicator](../tutorials/communicator-tutorial).
+With DBOS we can capture the response of such API calls using a [Communicator](../tutorials/communicator-tutorial).
 Let's update the code to first trigger the sending of the mail, then record its UUID alongside the note record in the database:

 ```javascript
 import {